JonathanWelch/Implicit-Types/README.md

 ## Benefits

 I feel that using **var** keyword in my code makes it quicker to write and easier to read.
+It is certainly my preference when the type is obvious.

 ## Restrictions